vblanco20-1/vulkan-guide/docs/chapter-2/toggling_shaders.md

 }
 ```

-SDL_QUIT isnt the only event, we also have `SDL_KEYDOWN` and `SDL_KEYUP` along others. if the event type is `SDL_KEYDOWN`, then it's a key PRESSED event.
-It will get called whenever the key is pressed, and if the key is kept pressed, the event will get called repeatadly a few times per second (this depends on the OS).
+SDL_QUIT isn't the only event, we also have `SDL_KEYDOWN` and `SDL_KEYUP` along others. if the event type is `SDL_KEYDOWN`, then it's a key PRESSED event.
+It will get called whenever the key is pressed, and if the key is kept pressed, the event will get called repeatedly a few times per second (this depends on the OS).

 Once we know that the event type is a key down event, we can check which key it is by looking at key.keysym.sym variable.
 If you look at SDL documentation, you will see more keycodes.
 The one we want for spacebar is `SDLK_SPACE`

 We then rotate the _selectedShader integer, so it goes from 0 to 1, and then back to 0.

 Now that the input is done, we can toggle the shaders in the code.